nickbrandt/GitLab/doc/user/project/repository/reducing_the_repo_size_using_git.md

 NOTE: **Note:**
-Git LFS files can only be removed by an Administrator using a [rake task](../../../raketasks/cleanup.md).
+Git LFS files can only be removed by an Administrator using a [Rake task](../../../raketasks/cleanup.md).
 Removal of this limitation [is planned](https://gitlab.com/gitlab-org/gitlab/-/issues/223621).

 ## Purge files from repository history